fikretkdincer/droplet/README.md

 1. Download `droplet-installer.dmg` from the latest release
 2. Open the DMG
 3. Drag `droplet` to `Applications`
+4. Run xattr -d com.apple.quarantine /Applications/droplet.app/ command on terminal
-4. Launch from Applications or Spotlight
+5. Launch from Applications or Spotlight

 > [!IMPORTANT]
 > **macOS Security Warning**